Kotlin/kotlinx-benchmark/README.md

 Refer to our [comprehensive guide](docs/configuration-options.md) to learn about configuration options and how they affect benchmark execution.

-### Separate source sets for benchmarks
+### Separate source set for benchmarks

 Often you want to have benchmarks in the same project, but separated from main code, much like tests.
-Refer to our [detailed documentation](docs/separate-benchmark-source-set.md) on configuring your project to add a separate source set for benchmarks.
+Refer to our [detailed documentation](docs/separate-benchmark-source-set.md) on configuring your project to set up a separate source set for benchmarks.

 ## Examples